 Are you feeling overwhelmed by the sheer number of leaders in Civ 6?
 As Civ 6 has almost 60 leaders, it is entirely understandable if you do.
-The Civ 6 leaders tier list will go through your most notable and valuable leaders.
+The Civ 6 leaders tier list will list your most notable and valuable leaders.
 Not all leaders are made equal; some are powerful and vulnerable.
 We will discuss 20 leaders of 17 civilizations in our following tier list.
 Keep in mind that this is just our opinion.
 After playing many hours with a leader, you may have a different view of the leader.

 Before we get started, please note that we will discuss leaders with an alternate persona or if a civ has two leaders simultaneously.
 We will discuss the following civilizations:

-- Conclusion leaders tier list
+- Conclusion Civ 6 leaders tier list

 Germany has some decent abilities, and the extra military policy slot is okay.
 However, you will not frequently use their unique unit, the U-Boat.